lednikita0481/Hash-Table-research/README.md

 | AVX hash       |      8.1          |   1.37               | 1.04                  |
 | AVX hash 1 word|      8.4          |   1.32               | 0.96                  |

-We see, this optimisation has no effect.
-But it at least doesn't slow down the programm.
+We see this optimisation has no effect.
+But it at least doesn't slow down the program.

 ### Version 1.3 Hash count.
 ASM realisation

-After previous try I decided to implement assembler version of hash function.
+After a previous try, I decided to implement an assembler version of the hash function.
 You can see it under the spoiler

 <details>
 <summary> Hash function realisation with ASM </summary>